eeshvardasikcm/eeshvardasikcm/README.md

 message and did everything that the lead personnel asked me to do.

+so I'm not really certain why
+this Google carbon project management personnel would overnight decide to suddenly change everything and exclude me.

 I will never have anything to do with Carbon
 Project again after dedicating so many long hours working on Carbon Language, only